Social media as a news source: Across race, gender and political demographics

+Cognitive effects

+Effects on knowledge

+A meta-analysis reviewed two opposing viewpoints: while some researchers previously concluded that social media fosters political knowledge through interactive engagement, others contended that algorithms and information overload limit its educational potential.
+The author concludes that individuals who use social media for political news consumption gain limited long-term knowledge and retain little about where they obtained that knowledge.
+Most researchers agree that using social media for information consumption has a minimal impact on contributing to an informed and educated society regarding political matters.
+However, some researchers argue that, despite limited knowledge gain and retention, social media exposes users to topics they would not have otherwise encountered and inspires further research.

+Researchers' consensus is that social media does not make users more politically informed than traditional news sources.
+A case study in Sweden illustrates this concept by examining political knowledge during and after an election cycle.
+Researchers found that individuals retained more information from conventional news sources than from social media.
+One explanation for this is that social media delivers personalized news streams in contrast to the curated coverage of traditional outlets.
+Some researchers theorize that users who rely solely on social media for news may be less exposed to mainstream outlets, and their feeds may prioritize entertainment or sensational content over political or newsworthy topics.
+Additionally, social media users sometimes develop a false sense of their level of knowledge due to seeing headlines on their newsfeed without reading the content contained in the article or seeking external information sources.

 Effects on individual and collective memory

 The ability to accurately recall where one learned something is fundamental for evaluating its reliability or accuracy, or for being able to find the information at a later date.
-The integration of news on social media can result in the confusion of sourcing.
+Individuals may become confused about the origin of information or the source of news when consuming content on social media.
 For example, people misidentified certain televised advertisements that seemed like news, as actual news about 70% of the time.
 A study published in March 2020 examined how different generations are able to remember the content and source of information they read on social media and traditional news sources.
 The study found that content read on social media was remembered better by both younger and older generations than traditional news content.
 The study also found that when the content and format of a news headline do not match one another, the participants were less likely to remember the source information.
 The adults in the older generation were more likely to think that a news headline was from a traditional source rather than a social media post.
 Therefore, it is not uncommon for people to forget where one found a piece of information, especially when that information was read on social media.
 These findings suggest that the disappearance of boundaries that exist between traditional news sources and social media platforms has possible implications for peoples memories on the source of information they are reading.